HPEDevCom/redfishdocs/docs/redfishClients/ilorest-userguide/ilocommands.md

 #### Description

-Run this command to turn the system on, perform an immediate non-graceful shutdown, perform an immediate non-graceful shutdown followed by a restart of the system, generate a non-maskable interrupt and cause an immediate system halt, or simulate the pressing of the physical power button on the system.
+Run this command to turn the system on, perform an immediate non-graceful shutdown followed by a restart of the system, generate a non-maskable interrupt and cause an immediate system halt, or simulate the pressing of the physical power button on the system.

 #### Parameters